How many times a day do you read something like this?: Tedious Trading is one of the UK’s leading purveyors of bland brand claims.

 [Company] is one of the top parts suppliers in the automotive industry.[Company] has cut lead times so tight, it can supply automotive parts within [X] days of your order.

-We’re Text Wizard and we’re not one of the UK’s top copywriting agencies.
-No. We help you express your brand truths in ways that invite customers to share your vision.
-We paint a picture of your business that people can believe in.
+I’m Chas Walton of Text Wizard Copywriting, and I’m not one of the UK’s top freelance copywriters.
+I’m not in that list (if it exists) because I’m my own one-off.
+I help you express your brand truths in ways that invite customers to share your vision.
+I paint a picture of your business that people can believe in.

 Isn’t that what every business should be doing?